Common Questions about BYU CAPS Internship

 What type of clientele does BYU CAPS serve?

 The range of difficulties that students struggle with at BYU is the same as you would find at other universities.
-It includes difficulties ranging from major depression, eating disorders, trauma, anxiety, OCD to homesickness, perfectionism, and test anxiety.
+It includes difficulties ranging from major depression, eating disorders, trauma, anxiety, and OCD to homesickness, perfectionism, and test anxiety.

 Is there anything special about the client population at BYU?

 As stated above we work with a wide range of clinical pathology.
-However, due to the fact that BYU students are very bright, highly conscientious, insightful, compliant, extremely motivated, intellectually competitive, and academically successful, this often leads to higher levels of perfectionism and anxiety—a common presenting problem.
+However, due to the fact that BYU students are very bright, highly conscientious, insightful, extremely motivated, intellectually competitive, and academically successful, this often leads to higher levels of perfectionism and anxiety—a common presenting problem.

 Considering the Honor Code, are alcohol/drugs even an issue on BYU's campus or addressed at CAPS?

-While the frequency of alcohol and drug related issues on campus are not common they do exist.
+While the frequency of alcohol and drug-related issues on campus are not common, they do exist.
 We both see and treat individuals struggling with these issues.
 In addition, there is an added layer of complexity with these difficulties.
 Typically, the drug or alcohol problem is not only causing problems in students' lives, but they often find themselves hiding it from everyone (due to drinking alcohol being an honor code violation) and feeling distressed over the conflict between their values and their behavior.

-Does CAPS practice pastoral or Christian counseling ?
+Does CAPS practice pastoral or Christian counseling?

 No!
 While the students at BYU are typically religious, there is a large range in their religious/spiritual identity.
 Accordingly, spirituality or religion can be brought up by the client in therapy, however, members at BYU-CAPS steer clear of pastoral or Christian counseling.